-With completion of the NEPA and HEPA review process, HDOT will procure a design-build contractor and construction would be anticipated to begin in 2026, about a year from the contractor award.
-With anticipated construction schedule of anticipated Final EIS/ROD is anticipated in 2025.
-HDOT anticipates that project construction would take approximately four years, the Project could potentially be complete and operational by 2030.
+With completion of the NEPA and HEPA review processes, HDOT will procure a design-build contractor and construction would be anticipated to begin in 2026, about a year from the contract award.
+With anticipated construction schedule of approximately four years, the Project could potentially be complete and operational by 2030.